-Programme : B.Sc Mathematics
+Programme : B.Sc Mathematics Subject Code :

-Semester : V
+Semester : III No of hours : 4

-Part III : Major Based Elective I
+Part III : Major Based Elective I No of credits : 4

 Title of the Paper: MECHANICS

 - 1. To provide the basic knowledge of equilibrium of a particle. - 2.
 To provide a basic knowledge of the behaviour of objects in motion. - 3.
 To develop a working knowledge to handle practical problems.